 0.03 seconds, respectively, execute on

 Click the Run button to build and run the model.
-When the model finishes running, open the SDI display to see the results of the simulation.
+When the model finishes running, open the Simulation Data Inspector display to see the results of the simulation.
 Select the Core 0 and Core 1 to view the core execution status.

-As shown in the SDI display, the core executes either the running task or moves to an idle state, to perform background kernel tasks.
+As shown in the Simulation Data Inspector, the core executes either the running task or moves to an idle state, to perform background kernel tasks.
 Additionally, as two cores are used in this application, high-priority, Task1 executes at the start of each trigger event.
 Similarly, Task2 and Task3 do not get preempted by Task1.
 As a result, the application makes better use of the available processor resources.

 Task Manager | Simulation Data Inspector